veebch/sploosh/README.md

 # Video

-Here's an outline of how it works and a video of it looking after a plant for a week:
+Here's a video outlining how it works and a timelapse of it looking after a plant for a week:

 [![Mod demo](http://img.youtube.com/vi/WVijoh-hqkw/0.jpg)](http://www.youtube.com/watch?v=WVijoh-hqkw "Video Title")